 Nobody does knitwear quite like the Scots.
 And here’s the proof.
-Fair Isle is a tiny little island within the Shetland archipelago.
-Not much happens there, so the locals traditionally keep themselves busy by making knitwear.
+Fair Isle is a tiny wee island within the Shetland archipelago.
+Not much happens there, which might be why the locals traditionally keep themselves busy by making knitwear.
 And not just any knitwear, because Fair Isle is also the name of a local technique that allows intricate patterns to be spun into garments.
 It’s colourful, timeless and pretty festive looking too.

-Fair Isle designs tend to be pretty loud and eye catching, so they’re best used as the focal point of an outfit.
+Fair Isle designs tend to be eye catching, so they’re best used as the focal point of an outfit.
 That means keeping everything else simple and subtle – think less statement jacket, more simple overshirt and plain trousers in neutral colours.